-Adverse macroeconomic conditions could cause decreases or delays in spending by our clients and could harm our ability to generate revenue and our results of operations.
-Moreover, to date, we have generated a large majority of our revenue from clients in our financial services and education client verticals and, following the disposition of our education client vertical in the first quarter of fiscal year 2021, we expect that our revenue will be derived primarily from our financial services and home services client verticals.
+Adverse macroeconomic conditions could cause decreases or delays in spending by our clients in response to consumer demand and could harm our ability to generate revenue and our results of operations.
 Changes in the macroeconomic or market conditions and changes in the regulatory environment have in the past affected, and may continue to negatively affect, our clients' businesses, marketing practices and budgets and, therefore, impact our business, financial condition, operating results and cash flows.